Munster2020/HDIP_CSDA_COMP08050_PROJECT/README.md

 __9.0__ Comparison

+---

 __1.0 Introduction__: In this section I provide an overview of the real-world phenomenon I decided to generate my simulated data on.
 It also includes a brief introduction to simulation and synthetic data and an outline of where I sourced the dataset from.
 The real-world phenomenon I chose to look at related to aviation, more specifically information on flight delays at US airports and the type of delays experienced.
 I wanted to understand the relationship between flight delays and flight volume.
 I need to point out now that if I had had a chance to choose a dataset again, I would not have chosen this one.
 I will explain this in more detail later but suffice it to say the data had been cleansed already, was aggregated and had little categorical variables.
 In retrospect I should have chosen one that was a date series or time series for flights at an individual airport or more but which hadn’t been aggregated to a monthly view.
 I would also have liked if there had been more categorical variables with perhaps a status for individual flights.

-__Learnings__: From working on this task I developed my knowledge of functions and how to implement them.
-In order to solve the task the function created and implemented a for loop and populated a dictionary to capture the results.
-I also gained a better understanding of "argument specifiers".
-Further detail and references are included in the Jupyter Notebook.
+__Learnings__: When researching an interesting dataset to analyse take your time.
 I also learned to download and add additional functionality in Jupyter Notebooks, including using the add-ons "Autopep8", "spellchecker" and "Table of Contents(2)".
 Autopep8 is excellent for formatting your code correctly, while spellchecker comes in handy in correcting those pesky spelling mistakes.

-__Topics__: functions, for loops, dictionaries, lists, argument specifiers.
+__Topics__: research, simulation, synthetic data.

 ---

-__2.0 Libraries__:
+__2.0 Libraries__: This section covers importing the libraries used for this project.
+I used Pandas for importing and manipulating the dataset.
+NumPy for generating the synthetic dataset and Matplotlib and Seaborn for data visualisation.
+I also used SciPy for the identification of the distributions of the dataset variables.

+__Learnings__: I learned two things in this section.
+I got an understanding of the SciPy stats module and a way of making plots clearer by using the magic command %config InlineBackend.figure_format = ‘retina’.

+__Topics__: libraries, Pandas, NumPy, SciPy, retina display magic command.

+---

+__3.0 Dataset__: